adku44/jmeter-kubernetes/doc/k8s-instruction-manual.md

 kubectl get -n load-test all
 ```

-## Deploy dummy pod
+## Deploy Dummy POD
-Dummy pod is used to simulate tested application.
+Dummy POD is used to simulate tested application.
-The pod is built on nginx container and it has defined service 'nginx-bumper' where all
+The POD is built on nginx container and it has defined service 'nginx-bumper' where all
 testing requests will be sent to.
 Test scenario uses requests with two methods: GET and POST.
 The first method gives success response (200 OK) and the second (POST) gives an error.
 Becasue of that after execution of test scenario from file `demo.jmx` it will be reported 50 % of errors.